schoblaska/io_daemonizer/README.md

 )
 ```

-Now we can call our script with `start` to perform the expensive setup step once and store the state in a background process.
-Subsequent calls to our script will run in a new process that communicates with the daemon over a TCP socket.
-The daemon redirects stdio through the socket connection and the client prints any messages it receives.
+Now, the next time we call our script it will perform the expensive setup step once and store the state in a background process.
+Subsequent calls will run in a new process that communicates with the daemon over a TCP socket.
+Any stdio communication in the daemon will be forwarded back to the client:

 ```
-$ time ruby example.rb start
-starting server...
-real    0m1.088s

 $ time ruby example.rb hello
 HELLO
-real    0m0.081s
+real    0m1.088s # <- still slow...

 $ time ruby example.rb there
 THERE
-real    0m0.067s
+real    0m0.067s # <- fast!
 ```

 ## Installation